Demonstrating commitment to compassionate patient care, the health care team, & continued certification.

 • PANRE consists of four blocks of 60 questions with 60 minutes to complete each block.
 There is a total of 45 minutes allotted for breaks between blocks and 15 minutes to view a tutorial.
 The testing time is four hours, and the total exam schedule is five hours.

 • It is administered throughout the year at over 200 Pearson VUE test centers in the U.S., as well as at select international centers, except for the last few weeks of the year.
-For 2023, no testing occurs between Dec.
-17-31, 2023.
+Visit our Key Dates webpage for exam administration windows.

 • You’ll need to take two forms of valid ID to the Pearson VUE test center and follow other security check-in procedures, as noted on NCCPA and Pearson VUE’s websites.